Flank/flank-dashboard/docs/07_code_coverage_artifact_import.md

 # Motivation
 > What problem is this project solving?

+Importing coverage artifacts from CI using its API.

 # Goals
 > Identify success metrics and measurable goals.

+* A CI tool can export coverage metric as an artifact.
+* Exported artifacts are accessible via the CI's API.

 # Non-Goals
 > Identify what's not in scope.

-Implementing code coverage artifact creation is not in scope.
+Implementing code coverage artifact creation is out of scope.

 # Design
 > Explain and diagram the technical design

+`CI tool` → `Artifacts storage` → `Metrics app`

 > Identify risks and edge cases

+* The approach is sensitive to breaks/changes of CI artifacts storage and API server - if one changes the importing flow will may require changes as well.

 # API
 > What will the proposed API look like?

-`CI tool` → `Artifacts storage` → `Metrics app`
+Add a build step to export coverage metric as artifact - so, later on, it is accessible via API from artifacts related to the build.

 # Bitrise